-I work on a one to one basis and also with couples.
+I work with couples.

 Couples come to therapy for many different reasons, but always with an understanding that there is an unacceptable level of distress and/or dissatisfaction within the relationship.